miasdk/HunterCS/Final/StudyGuide copy.md

 ## ADDITIONAL INSIGHTS FROM COURSE HOMEWORK

+Based on the homework assignments from your course, here are additional key concepts and focus areas that will likely be relevant for your final exam:

 ### From Homework 1-2: Fundamentals
 - **Move Semantics**: Understanding the purpose and implementation in C++
 - **Computational Complexity**: Analysis of algorithms using Big-O notation